pkivolowitz/asm_book/section_1/if/README.md

 `Line 11` is one way of loading the address represented by a label.
-In this case, the label `T` corresponds to the address to the first letter of the C string "TRUE".
+In this case, the label `T` corresponds to the address to the first letter of the C string "TRUE". `Line 15` loads the address of the C string containing "FALSE".

 The occurrences of `.asciz` on `line 23` and `line 24` are invocations of an *assembler directive* the creates a C string.
 Recall that C strings are NULL